General Comodule-Contramodule Correspondence

-with equalisers in both rows and commutative squares, as soon as only the top or only the bottom arrows are taken in the right square, defines a $\sC$-enriched functor, internally right adjoint to $\sRes$. \end{enumerate} \end{prop} For coalgebras over rings this proposition is well-known \cite[11.9]{BrWi}.
+with equalisers in both rows and three commutative squares (the right square is commutative as soon as only the top or only the bottom arrows are taken).
+Furthermore, $(\sRes \dashv \sInd_T)$ is an enriched adjunction. \end{enumerate} \end{prop} For coalgebras over rings this proposition is well known \cite[11.9]{BrWi}.

 If $T$ is continuous, then it preserves the equalisers.
 Similarly in Proposition~\ref{left_adjoint_F} below, if $F$ is cocontinuous, then it preserves the coequalisers.
 In the category of chain complexes over a commutative ring $\K$ (see Section~\ref{s4e}), these are conditions for $\chf$ to be flat and projective correspondingly.
 See also Section~\ref{s1.6b}.